Bauhaus’ a solar electrically powered cruising houseboat 15.24m by 4.1m

 WEIGHT: 18 to 22 metric tons

-Interesting blog or rather article on sustainability, renewables and nuclear power:
+Interesting blogs or rather article on sustainability, renewables and nuclear power: